diegobaca/Control-Lab-IO-Remote-Dev/README.md

 4. Install Git: "sudo apt install git"
 5. Clone Control Lab IO Remote: "git clone https://github.com/diegobaca/Control-Lab-IO-Remote.git"
 6. Navigate to Control Lab IO Remote folder: "cd /home/pi/Control-Lab-IO-Remote", replace pi with your own username if you changed it during OS customization.
-7. Make script executable "chmod +x install.sh"
-8. Run Script "sudo ./install.sh" (takes a while - look for message: Control Lab IO Remote is now running.
-Type [ip address]:5001 on a browser to control your LEGO Interface B.)
+7. Run Script "sudo ./install.sh" (This can take a while if you choose 'yes' to the system updates - look for the following message when istallation is complete: Installation of Control Lab IO Remote is complete.)
-9. Open a web browser with a device on the same network and type the Raspberry Pi's IP followed by :5001 to connect.
+8. Open a web browser with a device on the same network and type the Raspberry Pi's IP followed by :5001 to connect.

+You can use the following commands via SSH after installation:
+- 'checkcontrollab' to check the status.
+- 'exitcontrollab' to stop the service.
+- 'startcontrollab' to start the service.